CryptSoftware/PasswordGen/README.md

 # PasswordGen
 Ever forgot a password, ever been hacked because to password is vulnerable to bruteforce attacks?
-Forget about that because with PasswordGen you can create a memorable and secure password!
+Forget about that because with PasswordGen, you can create a memorable and secure passwords!

 PasswordGen-V1.1 Updates: